dckms/system-architecture/emacsway/it/sdlc/models/agile/analysis/concerns/balancing-business-technical-concerns.rst

     Ask at the retro, "Roughly how much of our sprint capacity did we spend on tech stories, and did that feel about right?"".

     -- "Scrum and XP from the Trenches: How We Do Scrum" 2nd edition by Henrik Kniberg, перевод под редакцией Алексея Кривицкого

+Open Agile Architecture™
+^^^^^^^^^^^^^^^^^^^^^^^^

+    📝 "It is worth, at this point, returning to Fowler's distinction [Fowler 2019] between code refactoring and architectural restructuring.
+Fowler would strongly promote the view that code refactoring requires no justification; rather it is part of a developer's "day job".
+This does not mean that we have to take on a massive code restructuring exercise for a legacy codebase; on the contrary, there may be no reason whatsoever to restructure the code for a stable legacy project.
+However, that said, developers should refactor their code when the opportunity arises.
+Such activity constitutes a "Type 2" decision as documented in [Ries 2011].

+    Architectural refactoring (restructuring), however, often requires explicit investment because the required effort is significant.
+In such cases, it is incumbent on development teams and architects to "sell" the refactoring in monetary, time, or customer success terms.
+For example, "if we perform refactoring A, the build for Product B will be reduced by seven minutes, resulting in us being able to deploy C times more frequently per day"; or, "implementing refactoring D will directly address key Customer E's escalated pain point; their annual subscription and support fee is $12 million per annum".
+Note, however, that claims that "refactoring F will make us G% more productive" should be avoided as software productivity is notoriously difficult to measure."

+    - [Fowler 2019] Refactoring: Improving the Design of Existing Code, by Martin Fowler, January 2019, published by Addison-Wesley
+    - [Ries 2011] The Lean Startup: How Constant Innovation Creates Radically Successful Businesses, by Eric Ries, October 2011, published by Portfolio Penguin

+    -- "Open Agile Architecture™" by The Open Group, Chapter "`6.5.1.
+Justifying Ongoing Investment in Architectural Refactoring <https://pubs.opengroup.org/architecture/o-aa-standard-single/#KLP-CAR-justifying>`__"

 Системное мышление